craftcms/docs/docs/commerce/4.x/configuration.md

 - Fields and field groups
 - Subscription field layout

-Not everything should be stored in the project config.
-Some items are considered content, which will change in production.

-The following items are not stored in the project config:
+Not _everything_ should be stored in the project config.
+Some items are considered content, which will change in production—meaning they’re not stored in the project config:

 - Discount promotions
 - Sales promotions